sableeyed/NolvusDashboard/README.md

 # Welcome

 This product is for Linux only.
-If you are looking for the Windows version it is [here](https://github.com/vektor999/NolvusDashboard)
+If you are looking for the Windows version it is [here.](https://github.com/vektor9999/NolvusDashboard)
 Upates are being made daily.
 Please check back periodically.

+# Contributing
+If you have found a bug or have a suggestion, open an issue or join the [discord](https://discord.gg/RmTsQcU8WV)

 # Known Issues
 - v6 installation is not implemented